ialbert/pyblue-central/README.md

 PyBlue also makes it easy to use [Markdown][markdown] inside of  webpages.

-This file is located in <code><a href="https://github.com/ialbert/pyblue/tree/master/docs/src/index.html">docs/src/index.html</a></code>
+This file is located in <code>https://github.com/ialbert/pyblue/blob/master/docs/index.html</code>
 of the <a href="https://github.com/ialbert/pyblue">PyBlue distribution</a>.

 Install
 -------

-Install it with `easy_install pyblue` or `pip install pyblue --upgrade`, or download it from the [PyBlue at PyPI](https://pypi.python.org/pypi/pyblue/) site.
+Install it with `easy_install pyblue` or `pip install pyblue --upgrade`

+Alternatively download it from the [PyBlue at PyPI](https://pypi.python.org/pypi/pyblue/) site.

+Use
+---

 * Launch pyblue to serve a directory <code>pyblue serve -r docs</code>.
 * View your site by visiting <code>http:://localhost:8080</code>.
 * Edit your pages and make changes.
-Reload to page to see the effect.
+Reload to page to see your edits.
-* Finally, generate static output: <code>pyblue make -r docs -o html</code>
+* Finally, generate static output with: <code>pyblue make -r docs -o html</code>

 Documentation
 -------------